5and5/BO2-Remix/README.md

 ### General

-- Vultureaid will always be the last perk given
+- Vultureaid will always be the last perk given by the witches

 ### Weapons